antmendoza/angular2-notesapp/README.md

-# Angular app
+# Docker services: Angular2 + Wildfly Swarm
+This is a test to understand how to build something with docker-compose + Angular2 + Wildfly Swarm.

+The angular app (front-end) also includes a node server and a data base to store articles and notes.

+The Wildfly Swarm (back-end) is a rest service that exposes some methods to manage bookmarks, so that from the note list you can bookmark notes if the Wildfly Swarm application (bookmark-rest-app) is up.

-## Installation
+## Instalation
-there are two ways to run this application:
-* As node application.
-* Inside docker.

-### As node application
-Install node
-Install typescript

-Open your terminal and:
-* go to /angular2-app
-* run "npm start"

-Open a browser and go to **localhost:3030**

-### Inside docker
 Install docker

-Open your terminal and run:
+Open your terminal and run **docker-compose up**
-* docker-compose up

-Then open a browser and go to **localhost:8080**
+Open a browser and go to **localhost:8080**